Phil MeekinView Profile

-I can put your mind at rest.
-It is not always the case that you will lose your home.
+Thankfully, it’s not always the case that you will lose your home.

-If you own your home, whether solely or jointly owned, freehold or leasehold, mortgaged or with no secured lending, either the Official Receiver or a Trustee may have to sell your home to go towards paying your bankruptcy debts.
+If you own your home, whether solely or jointly owned, freehold or leasehold, mortgaged or with no secured lending, the Official Receiver or Trustee may have to sell your home to go towards paying your bankruptcy debts.

-- There is no equity (a trustee will use the term “beneficial interest) in your home.
+- There is no equity (a trustee will use the term “beneficial interest”) in your home.

 - If a partner, relative, friend or third party is able to raise sufficient funds to purchase the beneficial interest.